Misael (footballer, born 1987)

-Misael Silva Jansen (born 4 July 1987 in São Luís, Brazil), or simply Misael, is a forward who is currently playing for Portuguesa.
+Misael Silva Jansen (born 4 July 1987 in São Luís, Brazil), simply known as Misael, is a Brazilian footballer who plays as a forward.

 Career

 Misael started on Moto Club, then was loaned to Sampaio Corrêa to get to Ceará in 2009 but was signed in 2010 as a starter and main player in the club.
 He moved on loan to Vasco da Gama and Sport Recife in the 2011 season.